rebeccavfweiss/maximum-causal-entropy-irl/README.md

 To compare the performance of feature variance matching with the original feature expectation matching we compare the reward values under the true reward parameters and observe:

-- Demonstrator's reward: $-2.0$
+- Demonstrator's reward: $-6.0$
-- Agent with expectation matchin : $-2.000586$
+- Agent with expectation matching : $-6.406377$
-- Agent with additional variance matching: $-2.0$
+- Agent with additional variance matching: $-6.000001$

 Thus, the new algorithm is performing slightly better than the original one.
+It also converges faster.